-- Ongoing coordination of plan priorities, PEAs, and performance measures. - Identification of plan element improvements for future update. - Development, adoption and maintenance of the 2050 MTP - Review and maintain the 2020 PP - Review and maintain the 2021 ITS architecture - Review and support freight planning - Review and support congestion management and air quality - Development of a Bike/Pedestrian Plan
+- Ongoing coordination of plan priorities, PEAs, and performance measures. - Identification of plan element improvements for future update. - Development, adoption and maintenance of the 2050 MTP and CDR - Development, adoption of the Congestion Management Process - Review and maintain the 2020 PP - Review and maintain the 2021 ITS architecture - Review and support freight planning - Review and support congestion management and air quality - Development of a Mobility Plan - Development of a Resiliency Study

-- Consultant selected and TDM updated for the development of the 2050 MTP. - Update Financial Model and Forecast Revenue. - Update Project Cost by Year of Expenditure. - Updates to Community Structure. - Conduct Title VI (Environmental Justice) Analysis - Amendment and Administrative Modifications to the 2045 MTP - Participated in Kentucky and Tennessee's air quality conference calls. - Attended air quality training/conference sessions. - Offered public education and outreach on air quality related issues at MPO meetings. - Entered CHAF prioritization in KYTC data base.
+- Consultant selected and TDM updated for the development of the 2050 MTP. - Development of the Congestion Management Process. - Update Financial Model and Forecast Revenue. - Update Project Cost by Year of Expenditure. - Updates to Community Structure. - Conduct Title VI (Environmental Justice) Analysis - Amendment and Administrative Modifications to the 2045 MTP, 2050 MTP - Participated in Kentucky and Tennessee's air quality conference calls. - Attended air quality training/conference sessions. - Offered public education and outreach on air quality related issues at MPO meetings. - Entered CHAF prioritization and SHIFT boost points in the KYTC data base.

-- Metropolitan Transportation Plan (MTP) - Development and adoption of the 2050 MTP through consultant services.
-(MPO, CTS, TDOT, KYTC) - > Make amendments and administrative modifications to the 2050 MTP as needed.
-(MPO)
+- Metropolitan Transportation Plan (MTP) - Begin development of the 2055 MTP through consultant services.
+(MPO, CTS, TDOT, KYTC)

-- Work with TDOT and KYTC to advance Federal and State priorities, Complete Street policies, and programs within the adopted MTP.
-(MPO, TDOT, KYTC) - Develop a Complete Street Policy.
-(MPO, TDOT, KYTC) - Evaluate the existing and future conditions of the transportation system within the MPO area; such as system preservation and maintenance, roadway safety, bike/pedestrian systems, land development patterns, land use and growth strategies, connectivity, congestion and system performance with assistance from consultant services.
+- Develop the Conformity Determination Report corresponding with the 2055 MTP.
+(MPO, TDOT, KYTC, IAC) - Make amendments and administrative modifications to the 2050 MTP as needed.
+(MPO) - Work with TDOT and KYTC to advance Federal and State priorities, Complete Street policies, and programs within the adopted MTP.
+(MPO, TDOT, KYTC) - Develop a Mobility Study.
+(MPO, TDOT, KYTC) - ➤ Evaluate the existing and future conditions of the transportation system within the MPO area; such as system preservation and maintenance, roadway safety, bike/pedestrian systems, land development patterns, land use and growth strategies, connectivity, congestion and system performance with assistance from consultant services.
 (MPO, TDOT, KYTC) - ➤ Evaluate the existing and future demographics such as population and employment trends and forecasts, economic development, financial revenue and revenue forecasts through consultant services.
 (MPO, TDOT, KYTC) - Perform an environmental justice analysis through consultant services.
-(MPO, TDOT, KYTC) - Coordinate with KYTC in the District with 2050 MTP development.
-(MPO, KYTC) - Report on MTP project time frames and cost throughout the development of the 2050 MTP to the MPO Executive Board, stakeholders, local government agencies, and public at the quarterly MPO meetings, County Commission, City Council, Planning Commission and other various committees.
-(MPO) - Assist TDOT and KYTC with updates to the Statewide Long-Range Plan through coordination of activities.
+(MPO, TDOT, KYTC) - Coordinate with KYTC in the District with 2055 MTP development.
+(MPO, KYTC) - ➤ Report on MTP project time frames and cost throughout the development of the 2055 MTP to the MPO Executive Board, stakeholders, local government agencies, and public at the quarterly MPO meetings, County Commission, City Council, Planning Commission and other various committees.
+(MPO) - ➤ Assist TDOT and KYTC with updates to the Statewide Long-Range Plan through coordination of activities.
 (MPO, TDOT, KYTC) - Make administrative modifications to the 2050 MTP performance measures section with revised TDOT's and KYTC's performance measure targets as needed.
 (MPO, TDOT, KYTC)